Fxhj0501/CSYE7374_Group6/README.md

 - Step 4: Create a Pull Request (PR)
 - Step 6: Review and Approval
 - Step 7: Merge the PR
-- Step 8: Sync with Master
+- Step 8: Sync with Mastergito